 Topics mentioned: problems at school, anxiety, neurodiversity

 About: Just because you're finding school hard, doesn't make you 'naughty'.
-Our blogger shares her personal experiences with anxiety and dyslexia in school, explaining how behavioural issues often start when students' needs aren't being met.
+Our blogger shares their personal experiences with anxiety and dyslexia in school, explaining how behavioural issues often start when students' needs aren't being met.

 If you struggle at school, I want you to know that you’re not alone.
 School made me feel worthless and I completely lost myself.
 I’d have this horrible pit of fear in my stomach the morning before a school day.
 I felt like I wasn’t going to get anywhere as I wasn’t academic and was struggling with my mental health.
 To this day, I can’t manage in a school setting but that’s ok, schools aren’t made for everyone.